manonamora/Twine-Template/README.md

 # ========* Twine Templates *========
-This Repo includes Twine and Twine related templates and code.
+This Repo includes Twine and Twine-related templates and code.

 The directory of this repository is organised as follow:
 * Chapbook (TBD)